 Beach bars, or chiringuitos, are an essential part of summer life in La Linea.
 Most open from May through September and serve simple grilled fish, patatas bravas, and cold drinks right on the sand.
 They are relaxed, affordable, and about as close to the Andalusian good life as you can get.

-The Paseo Maritimo is La Linea's beachfront promenade, running along Playa de Poniente.
-It is a popular spot for an evening stroll, especially in summer when the heat finally breaks after sunset.
-The path is wide and well-lit, lined with palm trees and benches.
-On one side you have the beach and the sea; on the other, a row of restaurants and cafes.
+The Paseo Marítimo runs along Playa de Poniente and is a popular spot for an evening stroll, especially in summer when the heat finally breaks after sunset.
+The path is wide and well-lit, lined with palm trees and benches, with the beach on one side and a row of restaurants and cafes on the other.

-The best time to walk the Paseo is around sunset.
+The best time to walk it is around sunset.
 The sky turns orange and pink over the bay, and the Rock of Gibraltar is silhouetted against the fading light.
 It is one of the most photogenic spots in the area, and it costs nothing.
+Gold Indian on Paseo Marítimo 59 is a dependable option if you want to finish the walk with dinner somewhere a little different from the usual Spanish fare.

 Visit the Bunkers and Fortifications

 La Linea has a surprising amount of military history.
-During the Spanish Civil War (1936-1939), a series of concrete bunkers and fortifications were built along the coastline and around the border area.
-Many of these structures are still standing, half-buried in the sand dunes or tucked into the scrubland behind the beaches.
+During the Spanish Civil War (1936 to 1939), concrete bunkers and fortifications were built along the coastline and around the border area.
+Many are still standing, half-buried in the sand dunes or tucked into the scrubland behind the beaches.

 Shopping on Calle Real

 It is not a glamorous shopping destination, but that is part of its appeal.
 The prices are reasonable, and you get a feel for everyday life in an ordinary Andalusian town.
-There are also several good cafeterias along Calle Real where you can stop for a coffee and a tostada (toast with olive oil and tomato).
+Several good cafeterias along the street make it easy to stop for a coffee and a tostada (toast with olive oil and tomato) mid-browse.

 Day Trips from La Linea

-La Linea's location at the southern tip of Spain makes it an excellent base for day trips.
+La Linea's position at the southern tip of Spain makes it an excellent base for day trips.

 Gibraltar

 The most obvious day trip is right next door.
-You can walk across the border into Gibraltar in about ten minutes from the centre of La Linea.
-Once there, you can take the cable car up the Rock, visit the Barbary macaques, explore St. Michael's Cave, and wander the shops on Main Street.
-For activities across the border, see our guide to things to do in Gibraltar.
+You can walk across the border in about ten minutes from the centre of La Linea.
+With around 15,000 workers crossing daily, the process is well-worn and straightforward for visitors.
+Once there, you can explore St. Michael's Cave, see the Barbary macaques up on the Rock, and browse the shops on Main Street.
+For a fuller rundown of what to do across the border, lalínea.com's sister guide to things to do in Gibraltar covers the main attractions.

 Tarifa

 About 45 minutes west along the coast, Tarifa is the wind and kite surfing capital of Europe.
-Even if you do not surf, the old town is beautiful, and the beaches are among the best in Andalusia.
-Tarifa is also the closest point in Europe to Africa, and you can take a fast ferry to Tangier in Morocco.
+Even if you do not surf, the old town is beautiful and the beaches are among the best in Andalusia.
+Tarifa is also the closest point in Europe to Africa, and a fast ferry to Tangier in Morocco runs regularly.

 Bolonia

-A short drive past Tarifa, Bolonia is home to the Roman ruins of Baelo Claudia, a remarkably well-preserved ancient city right on the beach.
+A short drive past Tarifa, Bolonia is home to the Roman ruins of Baelo Claudia, a remarkably well-preserved ancient city set right on the beach.
 The site includes a forum, temples, a theatre, and a fish-salting factory.
-The beach at Bolonia is also spectacular, with a huge sand dune and crystal-clear water.
+The beach at Bolonia is also spectacular, with a vast sand dune and clear water.

 Sotogrande

-About 25 minutes north of La Linea, Sotogrande is a wealthy residential and resort area known for polo, golf, and its marina.
-The port area has some excellent restaurants, and the Sunday market at Sotogrande marina is popular with locals and visitors alike.
+About 25 minutes north of La Linea, Sotogrande is a well-heeled residential and resort area known for polo, golf, and its marina.
+The port area has good restaurants, and the Sunday market at the marina draws locals and visitors from across the Campo de Gibraltar.

 Local Festivals

 La Linea knows how to celebrate.
-The town's festival calendar is packed with events that showcase Andalusian culture at its most vibrant.
+The town's festival calendar showcases Andalusian culture at its most vibrant.

 Feria de La Linea

 Held in July, the Feria is the biggest event of the year.
 The town sets up a recinto ferial (fairground) with casetas (marquees) where families, friends, and social clubs gather to eat, drink, and dance.
-There are flamenco performances, horse parades, fairground rides, and a general atmosphere of joyful chaos that lasts for about a week.
+There are flamenco performances, horse parades, fairground rides, and a general atmosphere of joyful celebration that lasts around a week.
 If you are anywhere near La Linea in July, the Feria is not to be missed.

 Semana Santa

 Holy Week in La Linea, as across Andalusia, is a deeply felt tradition.
 Brotherhoods carry elaborate pasos (floats bearing religious statues) through the streets in solemn processions accompanied by marching bands.
-The atmosphere is intense and moving, regardless of your religious background.
+The Hermandad de El Rocío La Línea is one of the town's active fraternities involved in the wider calendar of religious celebrations.
 Semana Santa usually falls in March or April.

 On 16 July, the fishing quarter of La Atunara celebrates the feast day of the Virgen del Carmen, patron saint of fishermen.
 The highlight is a maritime procession where the statue of the Virgin is carried on a decorated fishing boat through the bay.
-The quayside fills with locals, there are fireworks, and the whole event has an emotional, communal energy that is deeply rooted in the town's fishing heritage.
+The quayside fills with locals, fireworks follow, and the whole event carries an emotional, communal energy rooted in the town's fishing heritage.
+It is one of the most genuine local celebrations on the Costa del Sol.

 Practical Tips